farirpgs/fari-games/public/documents/fari-rpgs/charge-srd.md

 #### 1. Player Sets Their Goal

-The player states their goal and, which action they are using.
+First, the player states their goal, and which action they are using.
+Then, they gather a number of d6s equal to the chosen action's dot rating to build their dice pool.

 #### 2. GM Sets the Risk